SukkaW/bring-github-old-feed-back/README.md

 # Bring GitHub Old Feed Back

-Throw away the GitHub's useless "For You" feed and replace with the old good "Following" feed
+Throw away GitHub's useless "For You" feed and replace with the old good "Following" feed

 ## Installation